IriLrnr/EvIBM/DOCUMENTATION.md

 ```
 This function receives a Population, a Parametes structure and assigns a position to each of the individuals in the initial population.

-parei aqui
 #### The graph <a name="graph"></a>

-It begins with one population with individuals, that have a genome, coordinates and a species (and it's list of compatible and spatial neighbors.
+The graph was described in the Overview.
+Each vertix of the graph correpond to an individual.
+When two individuals are compared, if they are compatible, an edge between those individual is added.
+There is one graph per generation, and currently, it cannot be recycled between populations.

 At first, the individuals are identical, so **genetic flow** exists between all individuals.
+The graph is a complete graph.
 But further in time, the individuals accumulate diffences.
-In that case, genetic flow can be constructed as a **graph**, where the vertices corespond to individuals, and an edge exists between two vertices if the two individuals are genetically compatible (independently of geography), if they're compared.

-Each vertix of the graph correpond to an individual.
-When two individuals are compared, if they are compatible, an edge between those individual is added.
+Because of this process, the graph slowly disconects, forming components that are isolated from one another, that we call species.
+The process is ilustrated below:

 ![](./figs/species.png)